 Online or face to face learning

 We design and deliver our training programmes to ensure they are practical and engaging for all.
 Learning takes place in face-to-face classroom sessions or in our online virtual classroom.
-In both approaches we employ a wide range of delivery techniques to meet the learning needs of each participant, ensuring they are inspired by impactful learning which is applied directly to the real-work challenges and opportunities that they face.
+In both approaches we employ a wide range of delivery techniques to meet the learning needs of each participant.
+This ensures they are inspired by impactful learning which is applied directly to the real-work challenges and opportunities that they face.

 Online learning with virtual classrooms

 Online learning provides participants with flexible learning that enables them to work with colleagues and peers in different ways.
-Our trainers will use Zoom in a secure way, providing tools, ideas, insights and examples.
-Participants will work in groups in break out rooms on activities, exercises and hold coaching conversations to share experiences and learn together.
-There is also plenty of personal reflection, enabling everyone to apply tools and ask questions as you go.
+Our trainers use Zoom in a secure way, providing tools, ideas, insights and examples.

 The benefits of online learning are: